 The club reported criminal damage to the clubhouse car park, and also that staff had been threatened and intimidated.
 Merseyside police attended twice during the evening, and a private security company was eventually called in to deal with the situation and assist with negotiations.

-Just this week, Bidston Golf Club was forced to negotiate with travellers in order to get them to move on from their land, after the police and a local security company would not intervene.
+Also, Bidston Golf Club was forced to negotiate with travellers in order to get them to move on from their land, after the police and a local security company would not intervene.

 The fair, in Appleby-in-Westmorland, near the Lake District, has been attracting members of the gipsy and travelling community from across the UK and Europe for some 250 years.
-Thousands have been known to attend this famous gathering which sees travellers gathering and making their way northwards from wherever they hail and setting up illegal encampments mainly in England’s north west.
+Thousands have been known to attend this famous gathering which sees travellers gathering and making their way northwards from wherever they hail and setting up illegal encampments mainly in England’s northwest.
 The widespread incidence of illegal land occupation is likely due to the police having limited the numbers that will be allowed to attend the fair, hence the need for landowners to exercise extra vigilance at this time.

 How to secure your golf club or land